10 Best Herbal Syrups For Emphysema

 Glycyrrhiza glabra, commonly known as licorice, has been traditionally used in herbal medicine for its potential respiratory benefits.

-Licorice root syrup is often employed to soothe coughs and reduce inflammation in the airways, which may be beneficial for individuals with emphysema.
-The active compounds in licorice, such as glycyrrhizin and flavonoids, are believed to have anti-inflammatory and antioxidant properties that support lung health.
-However, long-term use of licorice syrup can lead to side effects like hypertension and fluid retention due to its mineralocorticoid-like effects.
+Licorice root syrup is often prepared from the dried root of the plant and is believed to help soothe inflammation in the airways, which may be beneficial for individuals with emphysema.
+The active compounds in licorice, such as glycyrrhizin and flavonoids, are thought to have anti-inflammatory and bronchodilatory effects.
+However, long-term use of licorice syrup can lead to side effects like hypertension and fluid retention due to its mineralocorticoid-like activity.

-While some studies suggest it may offer symptomatic relief, it is important to consult a healthcare provider before using licorice syrup as a complementary therapy for emphysema.
+While some studies suggest it may offer symptomatic relief, it is important to consult a healthcare provider before using licorice syrup as a treatment for emphysema.

 piper nigrum syrup